 Basil has a slightly sweet, peppery flavor with hints of clove and mint.
 In addition to its culinary uses, it is valued for its medicinal properties, including anti-inflammatory, antibacterial, and antioxidant effects.

-Basil is an aromatic herb in the mint family that anti-inflammatory, anti-stress and antibacterial properties.
+Basil is an aromatic herb in the mint family that has anti-inflammatory, anti-stress and antibacterial properties.
 It also works as a pain reliever, blood vessel protector, immune booster and cancer fighter.
 Basil contains essential oils that are rich in antioxidants and are responsible for the many benefits of basil as discussed below.

 The Proven Health Benefits of Basil